JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

   date.
 It is possible to create a credit/debit note to decrease/increase the amount to pay in ARS.

 .. image:: argentina/credit-debit-notes-button.png
-   :align: center
    :alt: Credit & debit notes buttons.

-When creating a :guilabel:`Credit Note` we can have two scenarios:
+When creating a :guilabel:`Credit Note`, there are two scenarios:

 #. the FCE is rejected so the :guilabel:`Credit Note` should have the field :guilabel:`FCE, is
    Cancellation?` as *True*; or;